wp-plugins/lumia-calender/readme.txt

 Donate link:
 Tags: organizer, dates, date, google maps, conference, workshop, concert, meeting, seminar Requires at least: 3.0
-Tested up to: 4.1
+Tested up to: 4.2.3
-Stable tag: 2.1.7
+Stable tag: 2.1.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Events Calendar is a carefully crafted, extensible plugin that lets you easily share your events
+The Events Calendar is a carefully crafted, responsible, attracted, extensible plugin that lets you easily share your events

 == Description ==

-The Events Calendar is a carefully crafted, extensible plugin that lets you easily share your events
+The Events Calendar is a carefully crafted, responsible, attracted, extensible plugin that lets you easily share your events

 = Plugin Features =